 Alphabet Scavenger Hunts at Home

-Understanding the fundamentals of scavenger hunts can transform how you support your child's learning.
+Understanding the fundamentals of scavenger hunts makes your support more intentional and more effective.

 Breaking complex skills into smaller component parts makes them accessible even to the youngest learners.